What are the Fire Door Regulations for Landlords?

 When it comes to fire doors, there are some important facts you should be familiar with as a landlord.
 To keep your doors compliant with the rental property fire door regulations you should be aware of the following:

-Both the door and the frame need to provide fire resistance for at least 30 minutes, these doors are also known as FD30
+Both the door and the frame need to provide fire resistance for at least 30 minutes, these doors are also known as FD30;

 Every fire door should be fitted with an intumescent strip that expands when exposed to head to seal the gap between the door and the frame;